cakyus/ubuntu-hi10pro/README.md

  2. Write to USB.
 Assuming your usb device on /dev/sde `dd if=ubuntu-20.04.1-desktop-amd64.iso of=/dev/sde`.
  3. Insert the USB Device into a USB port on Chuwi.
  4. Press power button.
- 5. Press `F7` repeatly until you see "Select device to boot shown"
+ 5. Press `F7` repeatly until you see "Select device to boot".
  6. Choose your USB Device.
  7. Choose minimal installation.
  8. Continue until Ubuntu installation is complete.